How to realize compact and non-compact localized states in disorder-free hypercube networks: Theory

 Note also that when $\nu(i)=0$, the $n$-dimensional hypercube can be readily interpreted as a system of $2d$ interacting Majorana fermions~\cite{Jia2020,Parisi1994}, or as the interaction term in the Maldacena-Qi model describing a space-time wormhole~\cite{maldacena2018}.
 Indeed, by introducing the gamma matrices

 with $\sigma_{x,y,z}$ being the Pauli matrices, the Hamiltonian in \eqref{An} can read as

 In the case when on-site potentials attain the form as in \eqref{nu}, the left and right spaces in \eqref{Majorana} become coupled.
 As a result, the corresponding Hamiltonian acquires a more complicated form.

+{Alternatively, the hypercube space can be mapped to the Fock space of Ising spins.
+Indeed, the Kronecker sum in \eqref{An} can be written as follows

+The second term in \eqref{Hspin} just shifts the energy spectrum of the set of spins, subjected to a transverse uniform magnetic field, described by the first sum in the Hamiltonian $H_n$.}

-Alternatively, a general $n$-dimensional hypercube Hamiltonian in \eqref{An} can be associated with a network of $2^n$ coupled bosonic modes, whose frequencies are identified with potentials $\nu(i)$ [see also \eqref{Hb}].
-Since we are mainly interested in the localization properties of the $2^n\times 2^n$ matrix $H_n$ in \eqref{An}, we assume that the hypercube Hamiltonian has the bosonic mode representation.
+Finally, a general $n$-dimensional hypercube Hamiltonian in \eqref{An} can be associated with a linear network of $2^n$ coupled bosonic modes, whose frequencies are identified with potentials $\nu(i)$ [see also \eqref{Hb}].

+{Evidently, hypercube graphs can be mapped onto the Hilbert space of various physical systems, including single-particle bosonic or fermionic networks, interacting Majorana fermions, and spin systems, among others.
+In this work, we focus exclusively on the single-particle Hamiltonian in \eqref{Hb}.
+At the same time, in what follows, we will also draw parallels with spin systems where relevant.}